 Student loans provide many college students the opportunity to finance their education.
 Being well-informed on the nuts and bolts of student loans may make it even easier to fund your education, while still keeping your eye on long-term goals like starting a career and saving for the future.

-If you’re left with student loan questions, you’re not alone.
-In this post, we’re sharing 10 of the most common student loan questions, along with some practical tips.
+This post will dig into 10 of the most common student loan questions and share some practical tips.
 These FAQs range from the process of getting enough funding, choosing between federal and private loan options, calculating the costs and benefits of attending college, and learning what is a grace period for student loans.

 1. How Can I Get Enough Student Loans?

-An important first step is to accurately fill out your Free Application for Federal Student Aid (FAFSA®) form.
-You’ll need to fill out a FAFSA form every year you’re in college to be eligible for federal student aid, including grants, student loans, and work-study programs.
-After your FAFSA is reviewed, you’ll receive a letter describing the options available to you, such as which federal loans or grants you’re eligible to receive.
+An important first step is to accurately fill out the Free Application for Federal Student Aid (FAFSA®).
+Students need to fill out a FAFSA form every year they’re in college to be eligible for federal student aid, including grants, federal student loans, and work-study programs.
+After the FAFSA is reviewed, students receive a letter describing the options available to them, such as which federal loans or grants they are eligible to receive.
 (Be sure to check the deadlines for the different federal aid programs—they can and do differ.)

 In some cases, depending upon your financial situation (and, usually, your parents’ financial situations), you may find all the help you need from FAFSA sources.
 Other times, this is just one step of your search.
 Types of loans you’ll automatically be considered for through your FAFSA application include Direct Subsidized Loans, Direct Unsubsidized Loans, and PLUS Loans.

 You can fill out a FAFSA form online (or you can print one out and mail it in).
 If you’re going the online route, you’ll need to create a username and password—and, in many circumstances, your parents will need to as well.
-It’s in your best interest to start the FASFA as early as possible because states and schools can run out of money to award.
+It’s in your best interest to submit the FAFSA as early as possible because some aid is awarded on a first-come first-served basis, and states and schools may run out of money to award.

 You’ll also need to list which schools should receive your FAFSA information, including those you’re considering but haven’t applied to yet.
 You’ll also need to include both your and your parents’ financial information, which can be streamlined if you use the IRS Data Retrieval Tool (DRT) .